Services with interesting architecture

 With bridge services and towers now well-established on the motorway network, for Hilton Park Rank decided to try having a three-storey building.
 Although well-finished the first and second-storey facilities were quite unremarkable, in fact the architecture was slightly cold and clinical.
 The pride was on the third floor, where the building looked disconnected from the two floors below, with a floorspace sticking out far beyond the building below.
 Even the windows leaned outwards, the idea being to provide the widest view possible for diners on this top-floor restaurant.
 It was a service area serving traffic leaving Birmingham, and yet it said much about Birmingham at the same time too.

 The saddest thing about Hilton Park is that it never had a chance to succeed.
 All service stations found that as we moved towards the 1970s, customers didn't want long walks across bridges and up stairs to fancy restaurants; motorists wanted to get in and out again quickly.
 All service stations also eventually discovered that such grand buildings were very expensive to maintain.
 At Hilton Park, time moved particularly quickly.
 By the time it had been designed and built, the motorway wasn't ready for three years, so it remained locked up and fenced off.
 When it opened, the nearby M5 kept being closed, taking away more trade.
-So by the time it was decided that the third-storey restaurant cost too much to run and should be closed, it had never really had its moment.
+So by 1971 when it was decided that the third-storey restaurant cost too much to run and should be closed, it had never really had its moment.
 Even the restaurants on the second floor later moved downstairs where the most passing trade was.

 An even bigger shame is that it might have got it so right.
 Hilton Park sits next to one of the biggest traffic bottlenecks in the country, and throughout the 1990s the biggest difficulty was managing all the custom it received.
 Huge ground-floor extensions have been built to bring restaurants and shops to the customers.
 Serious plans were considered to tackle the parking problem by building a second-storey car park, with a second-storey entrance.
 Meanwhile large amounts of floorspace has sat unused and isolated on the third floor.